mknguyen1406/hack-for-good/README.md

 | pupils | contains all the information regarding fellows' pupils |
 | evaluations | contains all evaluations fellow gave their pupils |

+## ETL pipeline

+The ETL pipeline (see `etl.py`) extracts all the data from existing Excel and csv files, transforms the data to pandas DataFrames getting enriched with the needed information and loads it into the defined database schema.

 ## Installation

 * Setup a MySQL database and edit the connection details in `dl.cfg`.